Barbara Biggs: Career

-The 2004 sequel, The Road Home, is about her life from 22–42, culminating in a legal battle with the barrister who abused her at 14, which she won.
+The 2004 sequel, The Road Home, is about her life from 22 to 42, culminating in a legal battle with the barrister who abused her at 14, which she won.
 The barrister died three months after the judgement.
 It also tells how she became a mother, classical pianist, journalist and property millionaire.
 Former Governor General of Australia Peter Hollingworth wrote a foreword to the book.
 Two years earlier he had made comments about child sexual abuse and mishandled certain complaints made to him during his career as an Anglican priest.
 After reading In Moral Danger he felt enlightened by Biggs.
 In his words, "I accepted Barbara's point that I did not understand the 'emotional mechanics' of child sexual abuse and the long-term destructive effect on a victim's later life."
 He added "Her story will be an inspiration to others facing similar circumstances.
 Victims will see that they are not alone and will be encouraged to speak out about their own emotional responses to abuse."

 Biggs' third book in 2005, The Accidental Renovator: A Paris Story is about her exploits in buying an apartment in Paris in 2003.
 A combination of travel book, gonzo-journalistic treatment of the seedier side of Paris life and 'gallery of characters' met whilst renovating the apartment in 2004.

 Biggs' fourth book was titled Chat Room and released in 2006.
 It is about a 13-year-old girl who falls victim to a predator (posing as a child) in a teen chat room.
 Some of the inside information of this novel was provided by the Australian Federal Police and their files on offenders.
 It was also released in New Zealand in October 2006.